adan2013/vhs-htpc/README.md

 # VHS HTPC Project

 This repository contains the source code of my DIY project called VHS HTPC.
-The device has been made from an old VHS player (Panasonic NV-J35HQ) and an old laptop (ASUS K75VJ).
+The device is made from an old VHS player (Panasonic NV-J35HQ) and an old laptop (ASUS K75VJ).
 The device is controlled by a remote control from Sony's soundbar.
 The remote allows you to turn on/off the device and control the operating system.
 The device is also equipped with a 7-segment LCD screen that displays the current time, status of the PC and the current temperature of CPU.

 ## Features